github/codeql/change-notes/1.19/analysis-javascript.md

 * The `DataFlow::ThisNode` class now corresponds to the implicit receiver parameter of a function, as opposed to an indivdual `this` expression.
 This means `getALocalSource` now maps all `this` expressions within a given function to the same source.
 The data-flow node associated with a `ThisExpr` can no longer be cast to `DataFlow::SourceNode` or `DataFlow::ThisNode` - it is recomended to use `getALocalSource` before casting or instead of casting.

 * `ReactComponent::getAThisAccess` has been renamed to `getAThisNode`.
 The old name is still usable but is deprecated.
 It no longer gets individual `this` expressions, but the `ThisNode` mentioned above.

+* A `DataFlow::ParameterNode` instance now exists for all function parameters.
+Previously, unused parameters did not have a corresponding dataflow node.